COSCO Investment in HHLA Container Terminal Tollerort

 No, the cooperation between HHLA and COSCO does not create one-sided dependencies.
 On the contrary: it strengthens supply chains, secures jobs and promotes value creation in Germany.
 Smoothly functioning logistics are a basic requirement for global trade flows and prosperity.
 Progress and security can only exist on the basis of cooperation as well as common goals and interests.
 The cooperation between the two partners also strengthens the position of the Free and Hanseatic City of Hamburg as a logistics hub in the North and Baltic Sea regions and of the Federal Republic of Germany as an export nation.

-Container Terminal Tollerort and its employees will benefit from the minority stake: Tollerort would become a preferred hub for Asian traffic in the North Sea and Baltic Sea regions.
+Container Terminal Tollerort and its employees will benefit from the minority stake: Tollerort will become a preferred hub for Asian traffic in the North Sea and Baltic Sea regions.
 In view of the competition between the ports in the North Range, it is crucial for Hamburg's positioning to secure cargo volumes.
 Every third container that is handled in Hamburg comes or goes to China.
 COSCO has been a reliable business partner of HHLA for 40 years.
 Securing and strengthening this customer relationship is in the interests of HHLA, the city of Hamburg and the industrial nation of Germany.
 In this way, we ensure the necessary utilisation of the Container Terminal Tollerort and thus employment in the Port of Hamburg.
 We want to further develop the Container Terminal Tollerort over the next few years, especially in view of the increase in ship sizes.